nuuuwan/news_lk3_data/README.md

 *2024-03-02 16:08:00* · [`adaderanasinhalalk`](http://sinhala.adaderana.lk/news/194048) · `si`

-*Food prices rise, with All Ceylon Restaurant and Restaurants Thera increasing prices from midnight.
-Chairman Rukshan explains production costs led to price hikes.*
+Food prices rise, with All Ceylon Restaurant and Restaurants Thera increasing prices from midnight.
+Chairman Rukshan explains production costs led to price hikes.

+🟩

 The All Ceylon Restaurant and Restaurants Thera says that the prices of the restaurant dates will increase from midnight (02).